shvets/linux_provision/presentation/virtualization/01-vagrant/slides.md

 # What is it?

-* It is ruby gem.
+* It is wrapper around virtual box.
-* it helps to provide easy to configure, reproducible, and portable work environments.
+* It is an tool for managing virtual machines via a simple to use command line interface.
+* With vagrant you can work in a clean environment based on a standard template (base box).